 If you want to wander a little further afield, and by this I only mean a few minutes more, it’s definitely worth heading down to the River Thames.
 The Thames Promenade is a great public footpath and there are three bridges crossing the river in Reading, one of which is the recently opened pedestrian only Christchurch Bridge, crossing the Thames to Christchurch Meadows – another lovely park.

 I can’t write a post about Reading without mentioning my favourite annual event – Reading Festival.
-From my first year attending in 1999, I have been every year since and will be racking up my 20th visit in 2018.
-Granted, I don’t do the camping thing any more – I like my home comforts far too much, but always feel like I have to attend regardless of which bands are headlining.
-It’s part of my year and always will be whilst I live in this town.
+From my first year attending in 1999, I have been every year since.
+I racked up my 20th visit in 2018.
+Granted, I don’t do the camping thing any more – I like my home comforts far too much.
+I always feel like I have to attend regardless of which bands are headlining.
+It’s part of my year and always will be, whilst I live in this town.

-The festival is located on the banks of the River Thames, about 15 minutes walk from the railway station – very accessible in terms of a music festival, and runs for three days of the August Bank Holiday weekend.
+The festival is located on the banks of the River Thames, about 15 minutes walk from the railway station.
+This makes it hugely accessible in terms of a music festival.
+Reading Festival runs for three days, across the August Bank Holiday weekend.

-Speaking of sunsets, given that Reading effectively sits in a valley running west to east, you can always catch a great sunrise or sunset if you are anywhere near the low lying areas of the River Thames.
+Speaking of sunsets, given that Reading effectively sits in a valley running west to east, you can always catch a great sunrise or sunset.
+Especially so if you are anywhere near the low lying areas of the River Thames.
 Here are a few of my favourites that I have managed to capture.